sharshi/TidyAlbatross/README.md

 ## Functionality and MVPs

- - Users earn points for each item picked up
+ - Player earns points for each item picked up
+      - items include different pieces of trash littered on the sand
+      - each item has a point value
+ - Player has points deducted when hitting obstacles
+      - obstacles include firepits, and seal herds
+      - each obstacle deducts a number of points
  - Endless runner, speed is constant
+      - over time the speed of the speed gets speedier
- - Users can change Al's directions using left right / 'a', 'd' keys
+ - Player can change Al's position using up + down keys
+      a. to intercept trash
+      b. to avoid obstacles
  - links to Portfolio, Github and LinkedIn.
- - Landing page with  instructions.
+ - Landing page with instructions

 ## Wireframes